WartyMN/F256-FileManager/documentation/using.md

 Hit 'd' from the main screen to switch to DOS.
 This assumes, of course, that you have DOS loaded into flash memory (which all F256s do by default).

+#### I want to quit this app

+Hit 'q' from the main screen to quit the f/manager.
+The computer will get a soft reset, and whatever you have first in flash memory will start up again.
+If your configuration defaults to SuperBASIC on startup, for example, you will see the SuperBASIC screen.

+_Hint: If your configuration defaults to starting up with f/manager, quitting won't achieve much, I'm afraid. _

 [Top](using.md)